aeternity/protocol/AENS.md

 ## Governance

 Lima hard fork is introducing final `.aet` registration namespace.
-It also retires and purges `.test` namespace.
+It also retires `.test` namespace.
 We will also not include mechanisms similar to the `sunrise` and `landrush` periods, which are common for DNS, where registration is restricted to small select groups and trademark holders in order to avoid name squatting, before